omargammoh/rpislave/README.md

 ## How to install on a raspberry pi##
 * Install the raspberian image on the raspberry pi

-* ssh into the the raspberry pi and execute`rpislave_url=https://github.com/omargammoh/rpislave.git&&rpislave_branch=master&&echo "-------clonning rpislave-------"&&sleep 5&&cd&&sudo git clone -b $rpislave_branch $rpislave_url ~/rpislave&&sudo python ~/rpislave/setup.py`
+* ssh into the the raspberry pi and execute `rpislave_url=https://github.com/omargammoh/rpislave.git&&rpislave_branch=master&&cd&&sudo git clone -b $rpislave_branch $rpislave_url ~/rpislave&&sudo python ~/rpislave/setup.py`
 * `sudo raspi-config`
   * Expand filesystem
   * Enable camera